 Neuromuscular Teaching Conference

 A potpourri of things from neuromuscular pathology to journal club to teaching NCV/EMG.
-At times, as a junior resident the material can be overwhelming, but as you progress and get exposed to the material, the understanding obtained through the conferences is near a fellow level!
+The material can be overwhelming, but as you progress and get exposed to the material, the understanding obtained through the conferences is near a fellow-level!

 Epilepsy Patient Management Conference

 This is a unique multidisciplinary conference where patients with difficult-to-treat epilepsy are discussed.
 Video EEGs and neuroimaging including 3T MRI and SPECT scans are reviewed and discussed.
-Surgical planning, including neuropsych testing, WADA, and grid placements are discussed with the sub-specialties listed.
+Surgical planning, including neuropsych testing, WADA, and grid placements are discussed with the listed subspecialties.

 This is a great conference to attend to learn neuroanatomy.
-Since it takes place at the Parkland morgue, the brains that are cut are from autopsies being done on recently deceased patients.
-The patients are from Parkland Hospital or Children's Medical Center of Dallas.
+Since it takes place at the Parkland Memorial Hospital morgue, the brains that are cut are from autopsies being done on recently deceased patients.
+The patients are from Parkland or Children's Medical Center.
 Usually two brains are cut.
 The learning is unique since you are able to stand right next to the specimen and evaluate what various pathologies look and feel like.
-The neuropathologist leads the discussion and pimps the crowd.
+The neuropathologist leads the discussion.
 Topics discussed are embryology, pathophysiology, radiology, and at times clinical management.

 A nice case review of nerve conduction studies and electromyograms.
-Again, this is another opportunity to get fellowship level training during residency.
+This is another opportunity to get fellowship-level training during residency.
 EMG and nerve conduction studies performed during the week are reviewed.
 The neurophysiology fellows review the findings and the faculty point out the finer points of electrodiagnostic medicine.
 Attend this conference a few times, and you'll want to do a neurophysiology fellowship.